 Q: What ages do you provide services to?

-A: We provide services to individuals of all ages, however, most of our clients are newly diagnosed with an Autism Spectrum Disorder through elementary school age.
+A: For ABA, we provide services to individuals of all ages, however, most of our clients are newly diagnosed with an Autism Spectrum Disorder through elementary school age.

 Q: How can I get started?

 A: You can get started by contacting us through our website.
 From there, we will have an initial phone call about your child’s scheduling needs, therapy needs, and family priorities.
-At the conclusion of the initial phone call, you will be sent an intake packet that should be completed and returned to us with your child’s diagnostic report, any relevant reports, as well as a copy of your child’s insurance card.
-Upon receipt of a fully completed intake packet, we will request authorization with your insurance company.
+At the conclusion of the initial phone call, you will be sent an intake packet that should be completed and returned to us with your child’s diagnostic report, any relevant reports, as well as a copy of your child’s insurance card (for ABA services only).
+Upon receipt of a fully completed intake packet for ABA services, we will request authorization from your insurance company.
 The initial assessment will be scheduled after authorization from the insurance company.
+For speech services, we will review the intake packet and reach out to you regarding scheduling.

 Q: I have insurance.
 What will my out of pocket costs be?

-A: After we receive your insurance card, we will verify your insurance benefits and inform you of your out of pocket expenses.
+A: After we receive your insurance card, we will verify your insurance benefits and inform you of your out-of-pocket expenses for ABA therapy.
 Please note that these expenses vary by insurance plan.
-We offer flexible payment programs to assist families with their out of pocket expenses.
-Please check out our insurance/funding page for more information
+We offer flexible payment programs to assist families with their out-of-pocket expenses.
+Please check out our insurance/funding page for more information.
+For Speech therapy, we are out-of-network with insurance.
+Out of pocket costs will depend on any out-of-network coverage your insurance offers.

 Q: Do you have a waiting list?

 A: We believe in getting your child the care they need as fast as possible rather than having you sit on our waiting list.
 If we are not able to provide services to you, we will provide you with resources to access services.
-At this time, we are not able to accept clients that require services in the after-school or evening hours.
+At this time, we are not able to accept clients that require ABA services in the after-school or evening hours.
 Please reach out to us to inquire about services during other time periods.
+We currently have after-school and weekend openings for Speech with no wait time.

 Q: Do you assist with toilet training?